kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 **Strategy**:

 - Always be clear about what do they actually want from you
-- Reports must be regular, crystal clear and have to BS
+- Reports must be regular, crystal clear, and have to BS
 - Never take shit from your boss, they must learn to respect you
+- Cultivating a personal relationship is important
 - Always deliver on your commitments
-- Invest in the relationship

 **Plan**: